Ward No. 120, Kolkata Municipal Corporation: Geography

 Ward No. 120 is bordered on the north by Roy Bahadur A.C.
 Roy Road; on the east by Bamacharan Roy Road; on the south by Bhupen Roy Road; and on the west by Diamond Harbour Road.

 The ward is served by Behala police station of Kolkata Police.

 Behala Women police station covers all police districts under the jurisdiction of the South West Division, i.e. Sarsuna, Taratala, Behala, Parnasree, Thakurpukur and Haridevpur.

 Demographics

 As per the 2011 Census of India, Ward No. 120, Kolkata Municipal Corporation, had a total population of 19,710, of which 9,662 (49%) were males and 10,048 (51%) were females.
 Population below 6 years was 1,151.
 The total number of literates in Ward No. 120 was 17,102 (92.15% of the population over 6 years).

 Kolkata is the second most literate district in West Bengal.
 The literacy rate of Kolkata district has increased from 53.0% in 1951 to 86.3% in the 2011 census.

-See also – List of West Bengal districts ranked by literacy rate

 Census data about mother tongue and religion is not available at the ward level.
 For district level information see Kolkata district.

 According to the District Census Handbook Kolkata 2011, 141 wards of Kolkata Municipal Corporation formed Kolkata district.
 (3 wards were added later).